arundhati-b/Assembler/README.md

 ADD '=1'
 ```
 #### Error
-The code can handle the follwoing errors:
+The code can handle the following errors:

-  *1 byte literal overflow
+  * 1 byte literal overflow
-  *Symbol has been defined more than once
+  * Symbol has been defined more than once
-  *Label cannot be used as a variable
+  * Label cannot be used as a variable
-  *#Given Label is a Reserved keyword; Cannot be declared as Variable
+  * #Given Label is a Reserved keyword; Cannot be declared as Variable
-  *Invalid Literal used
+  * Invalid Literal used
-  *Too many opcodes or operands
+  * Too many opcodes or operands
-  *Variable cannot be a numeric value or start with a digit
+  * Variable cannot be a numeric value or start with a digit
-  *Wrong operand type; Only numeric values permitted
+  * Wrong operand type; Only numeric values permitted
-  *1 byte datatype overflow
+  * 1 byte datatype overflow
-  *Address overflow
+  * Address overflow
-  *Label has been defined more than once
+  * Label has been defined more than once
-  *Variable cannot be used as a Label
+  * Variable cannot be used as a Label
-  *#GivenLabel is a Reserved keyword; Cannot be used as Label
+  * #GivenLabel is a Reserved keyword; Cannot be used as Label
-  *#GivenSymbol is a reserved keyword; cannot be used as symbol
+  * #GivenSymbol is a reserved keyword; cannot be used as symbol
-  *#GivenSymbol Symbol used but not defined
+  * #GivenSymbol Symbol used but not defined
-  *#GivenVariable is a Reserved keyword; Cannot be used as Variable
+  * #GivenVariable is a Reserved keyword; Cannot be used as Variable
-  *Too less Operands; Needed:#Needed; Given: #Given
+  * Too less Operands; Needed:#Needed; Given: #Given
-  *Too many Operands; Needed:#Needed; Given: #Given
+  * Too many Operands; Needed:#Needed; Given: #Given
-  *#WrongOpcode Opcode used is not a legal Opcode
+  * #WrongOpcode Opcode used is not a legal Opcode